Herker02/Liri-bot/README.md

 </ol>
 <br>

-node liri.js band-this "<band> " (need stringfy)
+node liri.js band-this ''
 <br>
 The last function of LIRI Bot is that by inputting you're favorite band, LIRI will print information about the band.
 Some information it will display is as follows:
 <br>

 <ol>